Scale-AI’s Predatory Labor Practices

 Conversely, the findings show that the baseline conditions for relationally authoritarian workplace cultures to grow and thrive are (1) closedness, (2) inaccurate information, (3) non-transparency, and (4) violence (physical, psychological, economic, and/or discursive).
 Authoritarian workplace cultures — by functioning to steal power from workers at the bottom and plunging them into toxic power-scarcity conditions — destroy worker safety, trust, and well-being.

-The data I collected and analyzed over three months (January — April 2024) show that Scale-AI’s Outlier workplace culture is unmistakably authoritarian.
+The data I collected and analyzed over five months (January — May 2024) show that Scale-AI’s Outlier workplace culture is unmistakably authoritarian.

 Outlier’s Workplace Culture